-Students will take one theoretical exam in June which, if passed, will exempt them from sitting the final exam in July.
-A minimum score of 4 points (on a 10-pt.scale) is required in order to pass.
+Students will take one theoretical exam in January/February which, if passed, will exempt them from sitting the final exam in July.

 B) Practical Teaching (50%):

 Student will take one practical exam in June which, if passed, will exempt them fromsitting the final exam in July.
 This exam will mean 20% of the final grade.
 Scores obtained on activities carried out and/or assigned in practice and development sessions will be valid for official exams in June and July, and it will mean 30% of the final grade.
 Students who have not attended class sessions and/or not completed activities & assignments successfully will be evaluated out of a maximum of 70%, thus forfeiting any chance to obtain the remaining 30%.